AI knowledge base programs for customer support in Threat Intelligence

 - Source connection: Use OAuth 2.0 or scoped tokens with least privilege and rotation.

-- Field mapping: Map relevant IDs, entities, or objects for Threat Intelligence such as feeds, tenants, and user roles.
+- Field mapping: Map relevant IDs, entities, or objects for Threat Intelligence such as tenants, playbooks, and indicator types.

 - Sync cadence: Use signed webhooks for change events; rotate secrets regularly.

-- Agent placement: Place Brainfish agents where Threat Intelligence users need help most, such as dashboards and alert details.
+- Agent placement: Place Brainfish agents where Threat Intelligence users need help most, such as alert queues and configuration screens.

 - Measure and improve: Set up dashboards or reviews to track intent coverage, deflection, and satisfaction trends.

-For deeper automation and content freshness, use content sync integrations and explore channel coverage in Brainfish integrations catalog.
+For deeper automation and freshness, connect content sync patterns using content sync options and explore coverage across channels in Brainfish integrations.

 What results should I expect?